Ardlamont mystery: Investigation and trial

 When the incident was reported, a member of the Inveraray procurator fiscal's office was sent to the estate.
-He returned, saying it had been a tragic accident.
-There was not any formal post mortem.
+He concurred with the doctor that Hambrough's death was a tragic accident; there was no formal post mortem.
 However, two weeks later, Monson appeared at the fiscal's office to report that Hambrough had taken out two life insurance policies worth £20,000 only six days before he died, and that they were made out in the name of Monson’s wife.
-These had been brokered by Arthur Sebright, a mortgage and insurance broker friend of Monson, who had met them earlier that year and discussed possible life insurance and trust deeds, and also joint financial ventures to take effect after Hambrough reached his majority (age 21) when he was due to inherit £200,000.
+These had been brokered by Monson's friend Arthur Sebright, a mortgage and insurance broker, who had met them earlier that year and discussed possible life insurance and trust deeds, and also joint financial ventures to take effect after Hambrough turned 21, when he was due to inherit £200,000.
 After thorough searches of the estate and interviews with staff, Monson was charged with murder.
 Scott, now on the run, was named as his accomplice.

-Among the witnesses for the prosecution was Joseph Bell, the Edinburgh surgeon and forensic detective.
-He told the jury that, in his opinion, Monson had murdered Cecil Hambrough.
-Henry Littlejohn and Patrick Heron Watson agreed the shot could not be self-inflicted.
-However, sufficient doubt had been sowed in the minds of the jury by Monson's advocate John Comrie Thomson, who presented Prof Matthew Hay as an expert witness who strongly contradicted the other experts, and Monson was set free with the verdict of "not proven."
+The trial began in December 1893 among a media frenzy: more than 100 journalists covered the proceedings, with The Scotsman devoting an average of 20 columns to the case every day.
+Among the witnesses for the prosecution were University of Edinburgh surgeons and forensic experts Joseph Bell and Henry Littlejohn, who had performed the autopsy and wound analysis.
+They believed that the fatal shot could not have come from Cecil's gun, an assessment they shared with ballistics expert Patrick Heron Watson.
+The three experts agreed that the shape of the wound did not correspond to Cecil's weapon, and that the assailant would have had to stand 8 to 10 feet away from the victim while firing the fatal shot.
+The Crown consequently argued that Monson had murdered Cecil Hambrough.
+However, sufficient doubt had been sown in the minds of the jury by Monson's advocate John Comrie Thomson, who presented Prof Matthew Hay as an expert witness who strongly contradicted the other experts.
+After deliberating for 73 minutes, the jury returned a verdict of "not proven", an option available in Scots law which was effectively an "acquittal with doubt".
+Monson was set free as a result.

 Hambrough was buried in the churchyard at St Catherine's Church, Ventnor on the Isle of Wight, close to the family home.

+Only weeks after the trial's conclusion, Monson published his own account of the case, titled The Ardlamont Mystery Solved, both in an attempt to clear his name and to make money.
+The pamphlet asserted that Hambrough's death was an accident, and that the authorities had concealed evidence which would have helped the defence.
+It also included a supposed diary of Edward Scott/Sweeney, who subsequently contacted the press to say this had been fabricated; his sentence of outlawry was lifted in May 1894.